Chart Color Schemes

 Age

-Panorama's median age exceeds the national pattern
+Panorama's population is slightly older than the national pattern